 But the inception of DSDM’s first version enabled rapid prototyping, iterative measures, and better communication.
 It takes time and budget into consideration during the development life cycle.

-Later in 2007, the newer version was renamed as “Atern” out of a bird (Arctic Tern) known for its highly collaborative nature and long-distance flight abilities.
+Later in 2007, the newer version was renamed “Atern” out of a bird (Arctic Tern) known for its highly collaborative nature and long-distance flight abilities.
 But the metaphor was detained as people felt it confusing.

 And with a number of further releases, DSDM now is capable of being used beyond software-specific businesses.
 Today, many non-IT projects are embracing agile methodologies and DSDM is no such exception.